meteorhacks/cluster/README.md

 ### Learn More about Microservices

-If you like to learn more, here are few resources for you.
+If you'd like to learn more, here are a few resources for you.

 * [Live Demo - Building Microservices with Meteor](http://youtu.be/oudsAQZkvzQ?t=36m54s)
 * [Microservices with Meteor and DDP on BulletProof Meteor](https://bulletproofmeteor.com/architecture/microservices-with-meteor-and-ddp)